katmastt/MachineLearningComputationalBiology-Ex2/README.md

 This was the second exercise of Machine Learning in Computational Biology course - MSc in Data Science and Information Technologies, Departement of Informatics and Telecommunications, National & Kapodistrian Uneversity of Athens.

-# Datasets
+# Dataset

-On directory Assignment2_Datasets there are 5 csv files.
-Each one includes a different signle cell expression matrix.
+The dataset used for this project includes csv files with a signle cell expression matrix each.
+The dataset is not uploaded.

 # Implementation